 8 Codes of the different modes of transport are explained in table D16 in the appendix.
+Final Report v3.3 August '19 update

 3.1.4.1.
 CTA Routes connecting the NUCs with Central Cairo

 Figure 18: Visualisation of Ridership of the CTA routes